jundalisay/spblist/content/en/material/principles/intro/chapter-05c.md

 {{< i s="/graphics/physics/rule2.jpg" a="No Void" >}}

 This absorbs Newton's First Law of Classical Mechanics while making it consistent with Quantum Mechanics.

+This rule is the basis for:
+- Photons going continuously forward
+- Quantum superposition being predicatble by Cartesian Relativity
+- Line spectra being emitted by electrons

 {{< dc t="Note" >}}
 This is in Part 2, Article 37 of Descartes' Principia Philosophia and Part 2, Proposition 14 of Spinoza's Principles of Cartesian Philosophy